Myocarditis is inflammation of the heart muscle. This illustration shows a typical heart muscle compared to damaged heart muscle due to inflammation.

 - Chest pain

-- Rapid or abnormal heart rhythms (arrhythmias)
+- Rapid or irregular heartbeat (arrhythmias)

 Myocarditis in children

-When children develop myocarditis, they might have signs and symptoms including:
+When children develop myocarditis, symptoms may include:

 - Breathing difficulties